jnbli/Email-Draft-Duplicator/README.md

 </p>

 # Gmail-Draft-Duplicator
-This is a Gmail add-on that you can use to duplicate email drafts on Gmail.
+This is a Gmail add-on that you can use to duplicate email drafts in Gmail.

 ## Installation Instructions and How It Works:
 See https://www.youtube.com/watch?v=o3JVWLKUrYs.